Here are 5 soft skills employers seek in a job candidate and potential employee. These soft skills will help you get

 Hope and despair go hand in hand, and we all have the power to not let the latter overcome us.
 Being honest with yourself, identifying the problem, and working steadily towards creating a solution is the best recourse.

-Being accepting of others differences, or being more tolerant to the points of view others is an important life skill that ensures, at the very least, that you are a good team player at work.
+Being accepting of others differences, or being more tolerant of the points of view of others is an important life skill that ensures, at the very least, that you are a good team player at work.

 Unless you are tolerant and accepting of the opinions of others, collaborating with others across different projects would not only be hard but also impossible.
 Acceptance of others begins with self-acceptance.

 Be someone who celebrates differences as the uniqueness of opinions and not as dissent.
 Teams that work well despite differences are the ones that remain at the front of the pack.

 5. Time Management